-Introduction 1
+Introduction

 1. Definitions 3

 2. Axioms 7

 3. Simple systems 8

-4. Lemma from the theory of Pfaffian equations
+4. Lemma from the theory of Pfaffian equations 12

-5. Normalization of the coordinates of a simple system
+5. Normalization of the coordinates of a simple system 14

-6. Conditions for thermal equilibrium 15
+6. Conditions for thermal equilibrium 16

 7. Absolute temperature 17

-8. Entropy 19
+8. Entropy 20

-9. Irreversible changes of state
+9. Irreversible changes of state 21

-10. Possibility of the experimental determination of energy, entropy, and absolute temperat ure 21
+10. Possibility of the experimental determination of energy, entropy, and absolute temperature 21

-11. Practical determination of ε and η 25
+11. Practical determination of ε and η 26

-12. Crystalline media
+12. Crystalline media 27

-13. Remarks on the consequences of the thermodynamical theorems
+13. Remarks on the consequences of the thermodynamic theorems 27